icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 ### Figure 1

 For continuous maximum icing conditions,
-FAA AC 20-73A [^4] defines temperature and LWC values at three MVD values:
+FAA AC 20-73A [^4] defines temperature and LWC values at three MVD values (the prior AC 20-73 also had the table):

 ![ac2073atable6](images/Jeck/ac2073atable6.png)
 _Public Domain image._